bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 ## Visa or not visa?

 Ultimately, if you read this post, you are likely NOT to hold a Chinese passport or a Chinese residence permit.
-Hence, you need to carefully check the rules that apply to you to enter mainland Chinese territory.
+Hence, you need to carefully check the rules that apply to you to enter mainland China.
 Regulations in the matter have highly fluctuated these last few years, most often in the direction of leveraging or simplifying the requirements.
 Hence, at the time you read this post, certain information I present might be incomplete or wrong.
 I therefore strongly recommend checking the regulations presented on the official websites of your government or the websites of the Chinese embassies, consulates, or visa application centers in your country.

 ### Visa exemption

-As of today, if you hold a passport from a country in the European Union, East Asia, Oceania, and more, the chance is you can be exempt from holding a visa for academic exchange for a duration of less than 30 days.
-This would give you far enough time to attend most workshops, conferences, or seminars.
+As of today, if you hold a passport from certain countries in the European Union, East Asia, Oceania, and more, chances are that you are exempt from holding a visa for academic exchange for a duration of less than 30 days.
+This would give you more than enough time to attend most workshops, conferences, or seminars.
 The most reliable way to know if you are eligible for such an exemption is to check the travel information provided by your government or the Chinese embassies in your home country.
 You can also check the [Travel